 The purpose of credit recovery classes is to provide students who have failed an academic course the opportunity to retake the course and earn credit toward high school graduation requirements.
-These courses are taught through computer-based coursework.
-These classes are offered during the school day.
-A student has the ability to complete more than one class per semester.
+These courses are offered during the school day and may be available after school hours depending upon district programs.
+A student has the ability to complete more than one class per semester